imsoCOOKED101/imsoCOOKED101/README.md

-- 👋 Hi, I’m @imsoCOOKED101
+- 👋 Hi, I’m @imsoCOOKED101/Gam
-- 🌱 I’m currently learning how to code
+- 🌱 I’m still learning how to code